By DD Maoz and Eli Cohen

 We had many motivations for creating these workshops.
-First among them being that we love podcasts.
-But that wasn’t the only motivation; we wanted to convey why the process of making them yourself can be so valuable.
+First among them is that we love podcasts.
+But beyond that, we wanted to convey why the process of making them yourself can be so valuable.

 We wanted to show how the different aspects of making podcasts can urge us all to be better listeners, intentional conversationalists, and mindful storytellers.
 We wanted to re-value the creative process itself.
 We wanted to create a low-stakes environment for people to actually make a podcast without grandiose expectations or the fear of failure.
 We wanted people to learn by doing.
 We hoped to provide participants with the technical confidence that will allow them to see this medium as their own.
 We wanted to make room for stories – for people to tell them, to realize the importance of seeking them out, and to grasp the power of handling them with care.